PriyanshuKSharma/agenticai_workshop_-GDGoC_WoW-25-/README.md

 ## Setting up GCP Project
 1. On GCP homepage, search for 'Vertex AI' and click on **Enable All Recommended APIs**
+2. On GCP homepage, search for 'buckets' and click on **Create New Bucket**, give a unique name and keep rest as default